 Practices and Games:

-After league play we conclude with our ASD-W Fredericton Education Centre playoffs.
 Volleyball NB usually hosts a tournament labelled as provincials, but there are no middle school volleyball provincials.
 This tournament is not a representation for selecting a provincial champion as any school paying the tournament registration fee can attend and do not have to qualify based on any league records or district championship standings.
+This tournament is usually held in Moncton with travel and accommodation costs a families responsibility.

 Varsity (Gr.
 7-8) and JV (Gr.
 6-7) play with standard volleyball rules.
 Gr.
 6 only teams play by Volleyball Canada Tripleball rules.